Negotiation Skills online course

 What will you learn?

-• Relate key negotiations skills and principles to their field of work.
+• Relate key negotiation skills and principles to your field of work

-• Define their negotiation position by carefully analysing their interests, describing their ideal negotiated outcome, and defining their Best Alternative to a Negotiated Agreement (BATNA).
+• Define your negotiation position by carefully analysing your interests, describing your ideal negotiated outcome, and defining your Best Alternative to a Negotiated Agreement (BATNA)

-• Have greater awareness of their own negotiation style and their reactions to opposing positions and interests.
+• Have greater awareness of your own negotiation style and your reactions to opposing positions and interests

 Who should apply